You might want to consider a professional for the removal of squirrels in Saint Louis Missouri

-Saint Louis Squirrel Removal and Control
+St. Louis Squirrel Removal

-Wildlife Removal: 314-255-1304
+Wildlife Command Center: 314-255-1304

-Most Recent Saint Louis Squirrel Removal Emails:
+Most Recent St. Louis Squirrel Removal Emails:

 David, I have a grey squirrel (or squirrels) living in the ceiling above my second floor office, below the roof deck above.
 The building has brick walls with a short section of steel siding.
 He (at least I think it's a he, as I've never seen any little ones) enters through the space around a large vent pipe that exits through the brick wall at the back of the building.
 I have the means to close up the space around the pipe when he's out foraging, but expect that the squirrel would then seek another entrance.
 I don't think he'd find one through the brick or the steel, but suspect he could make himself a nuisance.
 So I thought I'd try and trap him.
 Got a Havahart #1025 (18"x5"x5") from the local Home Depot (it was the only trap they had).
 I think it might be too small, or rather too short, since when he trips the doors, his tail may extend back out under one of them, preventing it from closing completely and thus allowing his his escape.
 I wonder what size trap you recommend for a medium to large grey squirrel.
 However, so far, the trap size seems moot, since every time I bait and set this trap, I catch a bird.
 Do you know of any way to discourage birds from entering the trap while allowing squirrels in?
 Or is there some other strategy I should be considering?
 Have thought about closing up the hole in the wall and then shooting the poor guy with a BB gun while he attempts to claw his way back in, but I'm not keen on that route.
 Would very much appreciate any suggestions you have to offer.
 Thanks, Ed

 It's unusual to catch birds in cage traps, but maybe it's more common in St. Louis.
 A good wildlife expert should be able to inspect the entire building and make sure that it's squirrel-proof.
 It's not hard to do.
 Then a one-way exit door on that opening, and your problem is solved.
 If you want help, my good friend Kris can do it.
-His number is 314-255-1304

 Thanks David.
 I have a call in to Arthur.